NM-TAFE/civ-ipriot-in-class-demos/week12/lesson.md

 Polymorphism is the biggest word, but it is not that hard a concept.
 Particularly if you understand inheritance and abstraction.

 Poly means many and morph means form.
 So, polymorphism means many forms.
-It is the ability to treat many types in a similar way.
+It is the ability to handle many types uniformally, while taking on their distictive forms.

 We can achieve this through the inheritance of abstract and concrete classes (for example, we can write a function to make an animal speak that will work with both cats and dogs) and through the inheritance of interfaces (for example, we can write a function that will work with any object that has a `speak` method, regardless of type).
 Whenever we achieve polymorphism through some form of inheritance, it is usually called _subclass_ **polymorphism**.